This research explores whether improved training for practitioners can result in more effective interviews of child witnesses.

 Children are traditionally seen as unreliable witnesses (Brown and Lamb in Kuehnle, K and Connell, M, 2009) and their access to effective criminal justice is limited.

-Outcomes in criminal cases involving children demonstrate high levels of non-disclosure amongst child victims, high acquittal rates and poor reported experiences of interview amongst other concerns (NSPCC, 2014; SECASA, 2011; Daly, K. 2011; Cross et al, 2003).
+Outcomes in criminal cases involving children demonstrate high levels of non-disclosure amongst child victims, high acquittal rates and poor reported experiences of interview amongst other concerns (NSPCC, 2014; SECASA, 2011; Daly, K. 2011; Cross and others, 2003).

 The aim of the project is to explore whether a better understanding of the impact of trauma on children, when applied in practice, results in achieving better outcomes.
 These outcomes are specifically whether children are enabled to give clear and consistent information about their experience and that this in turn is of benefit to the child, criminal and civil justice processes, and risk assessment and management of offenders.